 The President of the United States today is, for all intents and purposes, above the law.
 As envisioned by the drafters of the Constitution, the position of the "President” was supposed to be a very limited one.
 The Presidency, however, have steadily grown in power through the present day, and if there is any further expansion of this power… democracy itself is at risk.
-It’s time for Congress to step up and curtail the power for all those who might occupy the Oval Office.
+It’s time for Congress to step up and curtail the power of all those who might occupy the Oval Office.

 The drafters of the Constitution were fearful of a king-like despot emerging in the executive branch.
 It for this reason that the executive position was named “President” at all.
 A President is someone who ‘presides over’, as opposed to “governor” or someone who ‘governs.’
 The President had very limited powers; only those specifically given to him in the Constitution and by Congress, and carefully checked by the other branches of government.
 The President is Commander in Chief of the military, for example, but Congress had the real power to declare war and provide for war funding.
 Only Congress had the power to levy taxes, write laws…etc